 Vehicle Service Rate and Inspection is an Industrywide Concern

 Tire blowouts, brake failures and defects in hydraulic systems may all cause truck drivers to lose control of their vehicles and collide with innocent travelers on the highway.
-While drivers are also liable for any involvement that they have in accidents, true change needs to come from the way that trucking companies inspect and maintain their vehicles and in the safety training that is offered to drivers before they are allowed to operate a semi-tractor.
+While drivers are also liable for any involvement that they have in accidents, real change needs to come from the way that trucking companies inspect and maintain their vehicles and in the safety training that is offered to drivers before they are allowed to operate a semi-tractor.

 The Rosenfeld Injury Lawyers have helped hundreds of victims take on large trucking companies whose willful acts of negligence have resulted in traumatic injuries and loss of life.
-If you or a loved one has been harmed or killed in an accident, we understand the physical, emotional and financial impact of your injuries and will fight to make sure that you are able to move forward with your life following your accident.
+If you or a loved one has been harmed or killed in an accident, we understand the physical, emotional and financial impact of your injuries and will fight to make sure that you can move forward with your life following your accident.
 The compensation you may be entitled to will include the cost of your medical care, physical therapy, ongoing care, lost wages or loss of livelihood, out of pocket expenses and your pain and suffering.

 Contact us now to schedule a free consultation with our trucking accident law team so that we can collect the information we need to evaluate your case and answer your questions about truck accident law, the legal process and the amount of compensation you may be able to expect from a settlement or judgment in your favor.
-Should we be unable to secure any compensation on your behalf, our time and services will be completely free of charge.
+Should we be unable to secure any recompense on your behalf, our time and services will be completely free of charge.